Protruding Navel and Umbilical Hernia in Pregnancy

-A protruding navel is one of the many changes that your body undergoes during pregnancy.
-It is a harmless and painless state when your belly button protrudes due to the pressure of the baby within.
-In certain cases, it turns into an umbilical hernia, which requires medical attention.
 Moving towards the much-awaited phase of motherhood is a lot to deal with.
 Your body experiences certain changes due to hormonal imbalances and you must be prepared to tackle them effectively.
 While there are a lot of changes taking place internally, many start making their appearance during the end of the first or the beginning of the second trimester and continue till you deliver.
 One such prominent change is a protruding belly button.
+It is a harmless and painless state when your belly button protrudes due to the pressure of the baby within.
+In certain cases, it turns into an umbilical hernia, which requires medical attention.
 During pregnancy, the belly button pops out, which is a significant sign indicating that the little one is growing within.
-Many incorrectly consider it a signal for labour, but it actually takes place during the second trimester—around 26 weeks of pregnancy implying the development of the baby.
-To grow and thrive, the little one needs space and that is why he exerts pressure on organs and fluid, resulting in a protruding navel.
+Many incorrectly consider it a signal for labour, but it actually takes place during the second trimester—around 26 weeks of pregnancy, implying the development of the baby.
+To grow and thrive, the little one needs space and that is why it exerts pressure on the organs, resulting in a protruding navel.

 As the little one nears his term, the uterus also swells.
 This pushes the organs closer to the abdominal wall.
 As a result, there is pressure on the interior of your navel, which makes it protrude.
 It also depends on the growth rate of the baby in the womb and on the placement of the uterus in your body.